raspberrypilearning/octapi-brute-force-enigma/en/step_3.md

 ### Selecting rotors

 When using the Enigma machine, three rotors are selected from five available ones (there were also machines with four rotors).
-The bottom-most rotor advances as each letter of the message is typed, so that a different transposition is used character by character.
-For instance, when the user types in 'LL', both letters will not be encrypted the same, so the result might be 'XV'.
+So that a different transposition is used character by character, the first rotor advances as each letter of the message is typed.
+As a result, the user can type in 'LL' and both letters will not be encrypted the same, so the result might be 'XV'.
 After the first rotor has advanced 26 positions, the machine advances the next rotor by one, and so on.

 However, part of what makes the Enigma encryption difficult to break is the fact that each rotor can be used at a different starting position.
 For example, if a rotor is set to position 10 and the letter A is typed into the machine, it will enter not where A enters by default, but where J (letter 10 in the alphabet) enters.
 Moreover, set to this position the rotor can only move 16 steps before the next rotor starts advancing.
 So that it can be set more easily, the rotor is marked by an alphabet ring.
 Hence a start position of 10 would be achieved by setting the rotor so that the letter J is visible; a 3-rotor start position of "JFM" would mean setting the first rotor to J, the second to F, and the third to M.